kalsan/compony/doc/guide/intents.md

 Note that since buttons are full components, they can be [nested](/doc/guide/nesting.md) into another component by providing `parent_comp`.
 If called from within a component's `content` block, the helper `render_intent` does this automatically.

 As implicitely mentioned above, Compony buttons are referenced to by a name called a style (`:css_button` actually points to `Compony::Components::Buttons::CssButton`).
-When rendering an intent, the style can be passed as an argument: `render_intent(:show, User.first, button: { style: :link })` and the intent will automatically instanciate the desired component class
+When rendering an intent, the style can be passed as an argument: `render_intent(:show, User.first, button: { style: :link })` and the intent will automatically instanciate the desired component class.

+Note: it is possible to use a button component to submit a form.
+In order to achieve this, you must implement a hidden submit button (for handling keyboard Enter and Return), as well as pass `onclick: "this.closest('form').requestSubmit(); return false;"` as an argument.
+See the pre-built Form component's implementation for an example.

 ### Adding your own styles